|Nutrition Facts (per serving)|

-Spicy and sweet in a single ingredient, jalapeño pepper syrup is a fantastic way to heat up your favorite cocktails.
+Spicy and sweet, jalapeño pepper syrup is a fantastic way to heat up your favorite cocktails.
 This homemade simple syrup is very easy to make and can be adjusted to be as spicy as you like.

-Also, to combat the spice of the jalapeño, this is a rich simple syrup, meaning it uses twice as much sugar as water.
+Also, in order to combat the spice of the jalapeño, you need a rich simple syrup—meaning it uses twice as much sugar as water.
 By keeping the ratio sweeter and using the darker sugars, the syrup is not as spicy as you might think and that is why it's perfect for drinks.

 1 cup water

 In a saucepan over medium-high heat, bring the water to a boil and add the sugar.
 Stir constantly until the sugar is dissolved.

 Remove from the heat and let the syrup steep for 20 minutes.

 Strain through a fine mesh strainer to remove the pepper slices.

 - When experimenting, you might want to scale the recipe down.
 Use 1 cup of sugar, 1/2 cup of water, and 1 pepper to get 1/2 cup of syrup.

 - You can also use regular brown sugar (turbinado and demerara are both brown in color) if you like.
-If that's too sweet, split it up and use equal parts of brown and white sugars.
+If that's too sweet, use equal parts of brown and white sugars.

 Adjusting the Spice

 When making drinks with hot peppers, it's important to remember that less can be more.
 If you create a syrup that is too spicy, even the sweetest drinks with the most flavorful mixers can become too hot to enjoy.

 More than any other homemade simple syrup, you need to test this syrup throughout the process.
 As soon as the syrup reaches your desired flavor, strain out the peppers.

 The capsaicin of chile peppers (the part that produces the most heat) is primarily held in the white flesh inside the pepper.
 If you expose this to the syrup, it will produce a spicier syrup.